Paulista Futebol Clube

-Paulista Futebol Clube, Paulista de Jundiaí, or Paulista as they are usually called, is a Brazilian football team from Jundiaí, in São Paulo, founded on 17 May 1909.
-They currently play in the Paulistão Segunda Divisão, the fourth tier of the São Paulo state league.
+Paulista Futebol Clube, also called as Paulista de Jundiaí or simply Paulista, is a Brazilian football team from Jundiaí, in São Paulo, founded on 17 May 1909.
+They currently play in the Campeonato Paulista Série A4, the fourth tier of the São Paulo state league.

 Home stadium is the Jayme Cintra stadium, capacity 15,000.
 They play in black, white and red stripes, white shorts and socks.

 History

 In 1903, Companhia Paulista de Estradas de Ferro ("São Paulo Railroad Company") employees founded Jundiahy Football Club.
 In 1908, due to the lack of time of its members, Jundiahy Football Club folded.
 Supporters, sympathizers and players of the defunct Jundiahy founded Paulista Futebol Clube on 17 May 1909.

 The team made its first participation in the Campeonato Paulista in 1926, in the amateur, LAF-organized championship.
 Paulista would subsequently participate in all four LAF championships, usually finishing in the lower rungs of the table, with the exception of the 1927 championship, where the team finished in third place.
 After that, Paulista only returned to the first level in 1969, and stayed there until its relegation in 1978.

 Paulista would eventually return in 1985, only to be relegated in the following year.
 In 1993, with the downsizing of the first two levels, Paulista found itself relegated to the third level.
 In 1995, after securing promotion in the state league, Paulista, now under the name of Lousano Paulista, participated in the Campeonato Brasileiro Série C for the first time, reaching the Round of 32.
 After reaching this round again in the following year, the team would suffer two consecutive first round eliminations in 1997 and 1998.
 In 1999, the team, now sponsored by Parmalat, changed its name to Etti Jundiaí.

 The club would have its period of greatest success in the early 2000s.
 In 2000, the team pulled a strong performance in the Copa João Havelange's Green and White Module, reaching the third stage, only missing out on qualification for the module finals in the last round, and in the next year, followed that up with the title of the Campeonato Paulista Série A2 and the title in the Série C.